ijgnd/anki__BetterSearch/src/config.md

 only accept the values "Shift", "Meta", "Alt", "Ctrl" as input.
 On a Mac "Ctrl" means "Cmd".
 **You may not use "Cmd" for these four config values.**.

+## Credits

+This add-on was made by ijgnd.
+I use some code made by other people:

+The filter dialog is made of source code in the files fuzzy_panel.py and split_string.py.
+Most of the code inside these files was originally made by Rene Schallner for his https://github.com/renerocksai/sublimeless_zk.
+I made some changes to these files.
+For details see the top of the two aforementioned files.
+These files are licensed as GPLv3.

+This add-on uses the files "sakura.css" and "sakura-dark.css" from https://github.com/oxalorg/sakura (Copyright (c) 2016 Mitesh Shah, MIT License).